ailinzi/xianlinzi/Pooling-FAQ.md

 To run a good pool takes a lot of effort, and it's not Chia Network Inc core business.
 There's a strong ecosystem of pool developers and operators who would love to take on this challenge, so it just makes sense to allow the community to run pools.

 ## Can I name my pool chiapool.com?
 We are not going to allow pools to use "Chia" as the first word or its equivalent (the chia pool).
 You can say things like "a Chia pool" though that will probably need a free and easy to get license.
-Contact @efishcent in Keybase for more information on obtaining a license.
+Ask in Keybase @chia_network.public#pools for more information on obtaining a license.

 ## If a pool gets 51% of netspace, can they take over the network?
 No, Chia's pooling protocol is designed where the blocks are farmed by individual farmer, but the pooling rewards go to the pool operator's wallet.
 This ensures that even if a pool has 51% netspace, they would also need to control ALL of the farmer nodes (with the 51% netspace) to do any malicious activity.
 This will be very difficult unless ALL the farmers (with the 51% netspace) downloaded the same malicious Chia client programmed by a Bram like level genius.